 Inclusion of specific family and consumer science standards only where there is overlap with the outlined skills and practices.
 Fewer and fewer school districts report including family and consumer science in their Comprehensive Health and Physical Education programs, and many of the technical skills in the discipline are beyond the scope of this Framework.

 The process to develop the 2023 Framework began in the summer of 2018.
 Interviews and input from a variety of stakeholders helped to develop and answer questions that guided the review process, including identifying elements of the 1999 Framework to be carried forward, confirming and updating previous recommendations for revisions, capturing important changes in the disciplines over the past two decades, and noting key sources and references for the review.
+Primary resources used to inform the development of the practices and standards include the 2007 National Health Education Standards, the 2013 SHAPE America Grade Level Outcomes for Physical Education (including the draft proposed revised national standards currently out for public comment), the CASEL Social and Emotional Competencies, and the National Sexuality Education Standards, among others.

-2007 National Health Education Standards2013 SHAPE America Grade Level Outcomes for Physical EducationCASEL Social and Emotional CompetenciesNational Sexuality Education StandardsAs with all Massachusetts Frameworks, the 2023 Framework was informed by a review panel composed of a diverse group of representatives with different roles, including teachers, curriculum coordinators, administrators, higher education faculty, and community organization staff.
+As with all Massachusetts Frameworks, the 2023 Framework was informed by a review panel composed of a diverse group of representatives with different roles, including teachers, curriculum coordinators, administrators, higher education faculty, and community organization staff.
 In addition, the draft was reviewed by selected content experts and stakeholder organizations, including students, to inform the draft.

 What the Comprehensive Health and Physical Education Framework Does and Does Not Do